 On the first level there are finds from the Acropolis during the Mycenean and Geometric era, exhibition of archaic items, architectural structures and sculptures from Propylaea, from the temple of Athena Nike and Erechtheion, as well as works dating from the late ancient period to the early Christian years.
 The restaurant, the Museum shop and bookstore, as well as balconies with the view of the exhibits on the main and first level as well as a digital media area are on the second level.
 In the Parthenon Gallery on the third level, the frieze, the metopes and the temple’s pedimentsare on display.
 The museum offers an area for occasional exhibitions and cultural events, an amphitheater, an internet hall and an information center.

 The monuments of the Acropolis have withstood the ravages of time.
-Foreign travelers visiting the monuments depicted the classical buildings as being intact, until the middle of the 17th century, when the Propylaea was blown up while being used as ammunition depot by the Turks.
+Foreign travelers visiting the monuments depicted the classical buildings as being intact, until the middle of the 17th c., when the Propylaea was blown up while being used as ammunition depot by the Turks.
 Thirty years later, the Ottoman occupation forces dismantled the neighboring Temple of Athena Nike to use its materials to strengthen the fortification of the Acropolis.
 The most fatal year, however, for the Acropolis, was 1687, when many of Parthenon’s architectural elements were blown into the air and fell in heaps around the Hill of the Acropolis, caused by a bomb from the Venetian forces under Morozini.
 Foreign visitors would search through the rubble and take fragments of the fallen sculptures as souvenirs.
-It was in the 19th century that Lord Elgin removed intact sculpture and architectural elements from the frieze, the metopes and the pediments of the building.
+It was in the 19th c. that Lord Elgin forcefully removed intact sculpture and architectural elements from the frieze, the metopes and the pediments of the building.

 Immediately after the founding of the Greek State, discussions about the construction of an Acropolis Museum on the Hill of the Acropolis began.
 In 1863, it was decided that the Museum be constructed on a site to the southeast of the Parthenon and foundations were laid in 1865.
 The plan for the Museum had provided that its height not surpasses the height of the stylobate of the Parthenon.